Skip to main content

 What Are the Different Types of Cranes?

-Mobile crane operators work with cranes that are…well, mobile.
+Mobile crane operators work with cranes that are designed to move easily from one job site to another.
 These kinds of cranes can generally be driven from place to place, like carry deck cranes, crawler cranes, rough-terrain cranes, and truck-mounted cranes, though sometimes their mobility is ship- or vessel-based, like a floating crane.

 Fixed cranes like tower, gantry, and jib cranes don't have site-to-site mobility.
 They must be loaded onto another mode of transportation, taken to a work site, and assembled.
 The advantage of fixed or tower cranes is that they can safely handle heavier loads or greater heights than mobile ones since they also don't need to worry about stability on the move.